 - Heads: Enable people to think differently.
 Meet them where they are, then both share with and engage them in the planning and consideration process.

 - Hands: Organize people to do work together.
 Help them understand the current scope, set goals as a team, and let them know that there will be regular check-ins and course corrections as you go.

 - Hearts: Engage people toward a common purpose.
 Be transparent about the reasons for change.
-Let them know how the change will make things better and/or different.
-Reiterate that you’re all in this together.
+Listen to and empathize with them through the transition, but reiterate that you’re all in this together.

 Enlist the Right Crew

 - Your company can only get as far as your people take it.
 Building alignment within your leadership team and enlisting others who are committed to your shared vision is essential.
 If they are not aligned, take steps to understand why.

 - Cast a wide net around both the “early adopters” and “influencers” (those who believe in the cause and will recruit others) and “detractors” (those who are actively opposed to the change).
 When you can harness the energy of your supporters and convert the dissenters by listening to their reasons for resistance, you’ll have amplified your ability to engage the rest of the crew.

 - Perform an audit of what capabilities may be lacking.
 If you’re embarking on a new journey, chances are there may be some new skills needed to get you there.
 Figure this out beforehand – then determine the best way to go out and get them.
 If you have any dissenters, take steps to pull them closer to the center.